Related Content

 • Railjet trains taking a Wien - Graz - Villah - Salzburg (- Munich) route

-Despite the longer distance, the journey time between Graz and Salzburg will be around 10mins faster than the current IC services on the Graz - Leoben - Selzthal - Stainach Irdining - Schladming - Radstadt - Bischofshofen - Salzburg route, so these IC services are to be withdrawn and replaced by new InterRegio services (see below)
+Despite the longer distance, the journey time between Graz and Salzburg is around 10mins faster than the previous IC services on the Graz - Leoben - Selzthal - Stainach Irdining - Schladming - Radstadt - Bischofshofen - Salzburg route, so these IC services have been withdrawn and replaced by new InterRegio services (see below).

-Though the EC 'Transalpin' service to and from Zurich will take the route via Schladming and Radstadt
+Though the EC 'Transalpin' service to and from Zurich still takes the route via Schladming and Radstadt

 International services